 Yoga can be of lifelong benefit to people who keep doing it consistently, especially in recovery.
-Learn why yoga is so helpful especially for individuals with addiction and in recovery for sober living.
+Learn why yoga is so helpful especially for individuals with addiction and in recovery.
 Find some tips to help start a practice for overall health and wellness.

 How Yoga Helps

 People with addiction have both internal and external challenges to face.
 Most of the time, addiction is tackled by looking at the person’s interior life and focusing on how to build strength and heal the inner body, mind and spirit for a stronger outer life in relationships, work and other facets that are impacted through addiction.
 Yoga helps bring peaceful unity within the body, mind and spirit.
 This can increase physical and mental stamina.
 This also helps decrease the stress of everyday life which may trigger a person to use drugs or alcohol.

 Yoga is an eight-fold path when it comes to approaching life.
 Each aspect of yoga is called a ‘limb.’
 The yoga practiced in the west is the third limb of yoga called ‘asana’ or yoga of postures.
 The practice of postures is preceded by the following three things:

 In the western world, over one hundred types of yoga have been recognized.
 The choice of yoga style depends on individual needs, history and preferences.
 Some of the more popular styles of yoga include:

 Yoga practice is best begun under the supervision and guidance of a yoga teacher.
 The body needs proper alignment in the spine and joints to prevent injury.
 Yoga injuries occur when a person does not take care to be mindful of how the body moves in space.
 Muscle tension, pulling and strains can occur.
 Gentle flow of the positions can be very beneficial with the following poses being great for beginners:

 Standing forward bend